munshaw/my-systems-old/Workstation.md

 ## Mycroft

 (Mycroft)[https://mycroft.ai/] is an open source aritifial intellegence voice assistent.
 It's a fun gadget to compete with Cortana.
+Install the Mycroft Gnome extention.

 ## Some Tweaks
 To freshen up the desktop from time to time, I use the [PlingStore](https://www.pling.com/).
 I'm currently using the Orchis theme.